-How to Buy a CDP: The Best RFP Template for Choosing the Right Customer Data Platform
+How to Assess CDP Vendors: The Best RFP Template for Choosing the Right Customer Data Platform

 Not sure if your all-purpose software RFP template is up to the task of helping you choose the right customer data platform (CDP)?
 Afraid you’ll miss a critical feature that makes the difference between a good return on marketing investment (ROMI) and seeing red in the project payback column?
 Concerned that you don’t know what you don’t know when it comes to buying the best CDP?
 Lots of CMOs, digital marketers, and CTOs have faced the blank, generic request for proposal (RFP) form with the same doubts and questions.
 Afterall, buying a CDP is a significant investment for any organization.

 We’ve walked through this process with hundreds of customers, and we’ve heard their key concerns and project requirements.
 Based on this experience, we’ve created the ideal CDP RFP template to help you ask the right questions, at the right time—before you’ve committed scarce resources to any one CDP vendor.

 RFP Template Takes on a Busted CDP Myth

 The CDP RFP template also responds to something that many CxOs have learned the hard way: needs are different, and you have to find the right CDP fit with your organization.

 “Probably the biggest myth is that CDP is a one-size-fits-all solution,” says David Raab, founder and head of the CDP Institute.